pathwaycom/llm-app/templates/slides_ai_search/README.md

 - `PATHWAY_LICENSE_KEY`
 - `OPENAI_API_KEY`

-This app template is available for free via [Pathway Scale](https://pathway.com/features).
+This app template is available for free via [Pathway Live Data Framework Scale](https://pathway.com/features).
 Get your [license key here](https://pathway.com/user/license) and fill in the `PATHWAY_LICENSE_KEY` here in the `.env` file.

 To learn more about configuring the input sources, how to overcome OpenAI limits and other information, check out the [configuration section below](#prerequisitesconfiguration).
-> **Note:** Pathway API is only used for logging basic statistics, everything happens and stays in your computer, except the OpenAI API calls.
-No personal or private data will be sent to Pathway servers.
+> **Note:** Pathway Live Data Framework API is only used for logging basic statistics, everything happens and stays in your computer, except the OpenAI API calls.
+No personal or private data will be sent to Pathway Live Data Framework servers.
 Handling of the data, processing, parsing and indexing are done locally.

 ## How it Helps